Jason-Cyber-Projects/Azure-Siem-Lab/doc/detections.md

 # Detection Engineering

-This document outlines the detection logic implemented in Microsoft Sentinel using KQL (Kusto Query Language).
-Each detection was designed to identify suspicious activity within the Azure SOC lab and demonstrate practical analyst thinking through detection, validation, and response.
+This document outlines the detection logic that was used in Microsoft Sentinel using KQL (Kusto Query Language).
+Each detection was designed to identify suspicious activity within the Azure and demonstrate practical analyst thinking through detection, validation, and response.

 ---